 However, there have been concerns that the reforms could have a negative effect on the duration of marriage by removing the need for trust and commitment between two people.
 When assets can be protected so much more easily, there is less of a requirement to build the mutual trust that is required without the security of a contract.
 More people may marry, but the long term social stability that the Government believes marriage brings may remain as elusive.

-Net Lawman sells two templates that allow you to make your own pre-nuptial agreement.
-They can be downloaded here.
+Net Lawman sells two templates that allow you to make your own prenuptial agreement.